Trip the light fantastic: Milton, Blake and Michelangelo

 John Milton's poem L'Allegro (1631) encourages the goddess Mirth/Euphrosyne to "trip it as ye go/On the light fantastick toe", and that poem inspired William Blake to create a watercolor, "Mirth" (1820), which illustrates that moment in Milton's poem.
 It is thought that Milton's poem may have been inspired by Michelangelo's sculpture of Giuliano de' Medici, which represents vita activa (active life).

 Syntactical critique

-In a discussion of anomalous idiomacies in a paradigm attributed to Noam Chomsky in his book Syntactic Structures, it is suggested that some idioms are not "syntactically well-formed", and which "could not not be generated by a base component designed to produce well-formed deep structures".
-Examples are given, including the idioms "by and large", "kingdom come", or "trip the light fantastic".
+In a discussion of anomalous idiomacies in a paradigm attributed to Noam Chomsky in his book Syntactic Structures, it is suggested that some idioms are not "syntactically well-formed which could not be generated by a base component designed to produce well-formed deep structures".
+The examples given are the idioms "by and large", "kingdom come", and "trip the light fantastic".
 The phrase, and other examples, are considered "opaque because it is impossible to construct a meaningful literal-scene from the formal structure.
-Nevertheless, these idioms can be recognized as complex constructions rather than as holophrastic sequences.
-One can therefore claim that for these expressions, the literal-scene only exists as a highly schematic mental representation."
+Nevertheless, these idioms can be recognised as complex constructions rather than as holophrastic sequences.
+One can therefore claim that for these expressions, the literal-scene only exists as a highly schematic mental representation: ... trip the light fantastic is a form of tripping."
+An idiom is considered opaque when the idiom's individual words do not reveal the meaning of the expression.
+For example the word "trip" has not retained its former meaning — to "dance nimbly".